chris1111/Wireless-USB-Big-Sur-Adapter/Fix_Apple_Services.md

 ### Follow this Video NO-1 by @thedeadfish59
-for a fix of Apple Services (Messages and FaceTime App Store)
+For a fix of Apple Services (Messages, FaceTime and App Store)
 - 1- Login to your Apple Acount as Ethernet before.
 - 2- Make sur you Ethernet cable is disconnected before using the Apple Service fix
 - The only thing not working is AirDrop